Consumer medicine information

 Data from 148 paediatric patients, with an age range of 2 months to 15 years (this corresponds to 186 cases) were evaluated.
 Twenty three (23) out of 148 paediatric patients were given intravenous acetylcysteine treatment on at least one admission.
 Of these, 14 paediatric patients in the age group 12 to < 16 years (9.5% of the group), received acetylcysteine within 8 hours of ingesting paracetamol on at least one admission.
 There was a delay of at least 8 hours for 9 paediatric patients in this age group (6.1% of the group).
 One other paediatric patient in the age group 2 to < 5 years of age (0.7% of the group), received acetylcysteine with a delay of at least 8 hours on at least one admission.

-Of the 23 patients who received intravenous acetylcysteine treatment, 3 patients (13%) experienced an adverse reaction (anaphylactoid reaction, rash and flushing, transient erythema).
+Of the 23 patients who received intravenous acetylcysteine treatment, 3 patients (13%) experienced an adverse reaction (anaphylactoid reaction, rash and flushing, erythema).
 There were no deaths of paediatric patients.
 None of the paediatric patients receiving intravenous acetylcysteine developed hepatotoxicity, whilst two patients not receiving intravenous acetylcysteine did develop hepatotoxicity.
 The number of paediatric patients examined in this study is too small to provide a statistically significant finding for efficacy, however, the results appear to be consistent to those observed in adults.

 Safety study.

-A randomized, open-label, multi-centre clinical study was conducted in Australia to compare the rates of anaphylactoid reactions between two rates of infusion for the intravenous acetylcysteine loading dose.
-One hundred and nine subjects were randomized to a 15 minute infusion rate and 71 subjects were randomized to a 60 minute infusion rate.
+A randomised, open-label, multi-centre clinical study was conducted in Australia to compare the rates of anaphylactoid reactions between two rates of infusion for the intravenous acetylcysteine loading dose.
+One hundred and nine subjects were randomised to a 15 minute infusion rate and 71 subjects were randomised to a 60 minute infusion rate.
 The loading dose was 150 mg/kg, followed by a maintenance dose of 50 mg/kg over 4 hours and then 100 mg/kg over 16 hours.
 Of the 180 patients examined in this study, 27% were male and 73% were female.
 Ages ranged from 15 to 83 years, with the mean age being 29.9 years (+13.0).

 Within the first 2 hours following intravenous acetylcysteine administration, 17% of all patients developed an anaphylactoid reaction (18% in the 15-minute treatment group; 14% in the 60-minute treatment group) (see Section 4.4 Special Warnings and Precautions for Use).
 A subgroup of 58 subjects (33 in the 15-minute treatment group; 25 in the 60-minute treatment group) was treated within 8 hours of paracetamol ingestion.
 No hepatotoxicity occurred within this subgroup; however with 95% confidence, the true hepatotoxicity rates could range from 0% to 9% for the 15-minute treatment group and from 0% to 12% for the 60-minute treatment group.